Beta · capped at 100 Strava athletes

 +6.4

-Heavier rucks, same HR.28 lb on 3 walks — load stimulus +42% with no extra cardiac cost.
+Heavier rucks, same HR.28 lb on 3 walks — load stimulus +42% at no extra cardiac cost.

 +4.2